projectcontour/contour/design/gateway-apis-implementation.md

 If an Envoy fleet is managed, it will be supported to disable management but switching the managed flag to false.
 Doing so will leave the fleet as-is and stop taking action against the Envoy fleet.

-#### managed: true
+#### Managed

-If envoy.managed is true, then Contour will automatically create an Envoy fleet/service.
+If the envoy struct is configured, then Contour will automatically create an Envoy fleet/service.

 If Gateway.ControllerName is not set, then the envoy-service-xxx flags passed to Contour will be used to define the ports which Envoy/Service will utilize.